 Personal, individual, or group web pages are not endorsed, edited, or approved by the University or the Law School.
 The content and the items accessible from the pages are the sole responsibility of their creators and do not represent positions, policies, or opinions of the University of Pennsylvania.
 If you have any questions about a particular page or document, please contact the site’s author directly.

-Penn Law shares information, images, and video with the public through blogs on its website and through external websites including Facebook, Twitter, LinkedIn, Flickr, YouTube, and Goodreads.
-Comments by the public made to these accounts are reviewed and, while they will not be edited by Penn Law or its staff, may be deleted if found to be in violation of this comment policy.
+Penn Carey Law shares information, images, and video with the public through blogs on its website and through external websites including Facebook, Twitter, LinkedIn, Flickr, YouTube, and Goodreads.
+Comments by the public made to these accounts are reviewed and, while they will not be edited by the Law School or its staff, may be deleted if found to be in violation of this comment policy.

 Comments should be limited to comments related to the posted topic.
-Penn Law’s social media accounts are not the proper place to express opinions or beliefs not directly related to that topic.
+The Law School’s social media accounts are not the proper place to express opinions or beliefs not directly related to that topic.